 Since 2013 we’ve shepherded a massive number of new works through our best practice development model achieving over an 85% ‘page to stage’ success rate.

 Jill Blewitt Award

-This prestigious Award, established in memory of Company Chair Jill Blewett, is granted biennially and includes a full commission to the winner, along with a week long creative development.
+This prestigious Award, established in memory of Company Chair Jill Blewett, is granted biennially and includes a full commission to the winner, along with a week long creative development Program.

-The next call for entries will come in mid 2017 and the winner will be announced during Writers’ Week at the Adelaide Festival.
+The call for entries closed on 30 June 2017 and the winner will be announced during Writers’ Week at the Adelaide Festival.